 During the early 1970's, communist rebels taking their cue from Fidel Castro's takeover of Cuba attempted to stir up revolts in several Latin American nations, including Argentina.
+They were countered by right-wing groups who were just as destructive.
 They were responsible for several incidents in Buenos Aires, including the Ezeiza massacre, when 13 people were killed during a pro-Perón rally.
 In 1976, a military junta overthrew Isabel Perón, Juan's wife, who had been vice president when he died in1974.
 The military soon began a crackdown on dissidents, beginning the period known as "La Guerra Sucia" ("The Dirty War").

 The Dirty War and Operation Condor